What is the difference between NBA, WNBA, and FIBA basketball rules?

 So is a bigger court better?
 Well, it is hard to say since the difference in overall court size is virtually minimal, although there is a major difference in regards to the three-point line.

-While sharpshooter Steph Curry may be raining threes 7.24m away from the basket in the NBA, anytime he trades in his Golden State Warriors jersey for a Team USA one, he’ll be shooting behind a line only 6.75m from the hoop.
+While sharpshooter Steph Curry may be raining threes from over 7.24m away from the basket in the NBA, anytime he trades in his Golden State Warriors jersey for a Team USA one, he’ll be shooting behind a line only 6.75m from the hoop.

 How big is a women’s basketball court?